YOUR GUIDE TO SCOTLAND

 Scotland is home to over 2,000 castles, each with its own fascinating history.
 Edinburgh Castle, Stirling Castle, and Eilean Donan Castle are just a few examples of the impressive castles that dot the Scottish landscape.

-Scotland is associated with various tartan patterns, which are traditional woven fabrics often associated with specific clans or families.
-Tartans are an important symbol of Scottish heritage and pride.
+Scotland is associated with various tartan patterns.
+Tartans are traditional woven fabrics often connected to specific clans or families, and are an important symbol of Scottish heritage and pride.

 Scotland is renowned for its traditional music and instruments, with the bagpipes being the most iconic.